Return to Deer Run

 “He made the breed walk,” he says.
 “The breed was a crippled breed.
 Like some Neos are today, that’s the way Mastiffs were.”

 The 800-pound gorilla in the room when talking about Jackson are the persistent accusations that in order to introduce soundness to the breed, he resorted to outcrosses.
 Saint Bernards are mentioned most often, as well as Great Danes.
-Several regular visitors to Deer Run say Jackson admitted this to them – including Miguel Angel Sanchez, Tobin’s kennel partner in Mexico in his final years (see The Tobin I Knew, page 44) – but no one interviewed for this story saw the actual breedings.
+Several regular visitors to Deer Run say Jackson admitted this to them – including Miguel Angel Sanchez, Tobin’s kennel partner in Mexico in his final years – but no one interviewed for this story saw the actual breedings.

 Despite there being no proof of illicit pairings, Levine notes that using outcrosses was hardly a new idea in dog breeding, and certainly not in Mastiffs, where earlier crosses to Saints and Dogues de Bordeaux are well documented.
 “Total cross breeding of two breeds gets rid of congenital faults that are dominant, like, usually, bad hearts,” he says.
 “It makes the breed stronger, not weaker.”